 4. Forecast stages

-The exact terminology may vary from one business to another, but the key here is that the reps are making a judgement call on how likely each of their deals are to close.
+The exact terminology may vary from one business to another, but the key here is that the reps are making a judgment call on how likely each of their deals is to close.
 When this information comes at the beginning of a deal’s lifespan, it can help managers and execs to get a long-range view of results.
 The sooner they have that intel, the better their financial predictions will be.

-The downside to this approach is that it’s not a hard science.
+Disadvantages: The downside to this approach is that it’s not a hard science.
+It’s subjective.
 It requires that your whole team of reps is able to make honest assessments of their potential clients and their own skills.
 If you don’t have confidence in your reps, then this approach will lead to lots of disappointment for your business.

 5. Scenario writing

-As with forecast stages, this strategy involves at least one person having a keen eye for both business activity and psychology.
+Disadvantages: As with forecast stages, this strategy involves at least one person having a keen eye for both business activity and psychology.
 Both of these subjective strategies are more an art than a strict science, so they’re best used as a complement to a more numbers-driven method.
 Combining the strengths of both approaches will be more likely to create a full picture of what the future holds for your company.